netbeast/docs/nodejs_wrapper.md

 ###resources([topic]).getById(id)###

-The getById method allows us to obtain information about the current state of the devices.
+The getById method allows us to get information about the current state of the devices.
 You will receive all the information of the specified device.

 ````javascript
 var nb = require('netbeast')